 SAVE MONEY: Spend less by buying Amazon versions of popular products

 Ship to an Amazon Locker

 Once an item has been delivered to the Locker, Amazon will email you the unique six-digit code you’ll need to retrieve it.
-Enter the code on the Locker’s touchscreen interface, wait for the Locker door to open and pick up your package.
+Enter the code on the Locker’s touchscreen interface, wait for the Locker door to open, and pick up your package.

-Ship to a different address
+Ship to a different Address

 Just click Add Address and put in the details.
-For security reasons, you will be asked to confirm your credit card each time you place an order using a new or edited address.
+For security reasons, you’ll be asked to confirm your credit card each time you place an order using a new or edited address.
 You can also delete or edit any saved address you have in this section.